commercetools/connect-payment-integration-braintree/README.md

 - Uses [connect payment SDK](https://github.com/commercetools/connect-payments-sdk) to manage request context, sessions and JWT authentication.
 - Includes local development utilities in npm commands to build, start, test, lint & prettify code.

+## Important Notes

+### Merchant Account Configuration
+- Each connect deployment supports only one Braintree merchant account
+- Cart currency is validated against the Braintree merchant account currency during:
+  - Payment session initialization
+  - Payment creation

+### Payment Status Updates
+Our payment connector submits requests for various payment operations to Braintree.
+Since the payment capture and refund operations are asynchronous in Braintree (Payment reversal is also asynchronous in case the payment has been captured), the most up-to-date status of these operations reside in the Braintree platform, not in commercetools payment transactions.

+**Note for Merchants**:
+- The transaction status indicates whether payment capture/refund requests can be delivered to to Braintree platform.
+- Merchants are suggested to implement their own mechanism to fetch the latest capture/refund status from Braintree after submission.

 ## Prerequisite

 #### 1. commercetools composable commerce API client